Updated on 2026-05-09 GMT+08:00

 When selecting a region, consider the following factors:

-For lower network latency and quick resource access, select the region nearest to your target users.
-Regions within the Chinese mainland have the same infrastructure, BGP network quality, as well as resource operations and configurations.
-If your target users are on the Chinese mainland, you can select any region in the Chinese mainland.
+It is recommended that you select the closest region for lower network latency and quick access.
+Regions within the Chinese mainland provide the same infrastructure, BGP network quality, as well as resource operations and configurations.
+Therefore, if your target users are on the Chinese mainland, you do not need to consider the network latency differences when selecting a region.

-Prices may vary by region.
+Prices may vary in different regions.
 For details, see Product Pricing Details.

 DB Connections